About | continued from Homepage

 I have deep gratitude for all the support I’ve received for creative endeavors throughout my life: my unwavering family, father Pete, mother Vivian, brother Peter, and my sister Sue; the steady encouragement of friends and colleagues; many gifted and heart-full instructors and mentors along the journey; and my partner Bruce, who’s support, companionship, love, and shared passion for photography (Bruce's Flickr page) have helped bring all my life’s experience into the focus I share with you here.

 May these images be a source of inspiration, joy, and encouragement for connecting with your own creative source, our stunningly beautiful and mysterious world, and the spirit that embraces all.
-If you're interested in bringing my images into your home, office, or business, you can learn more about custom wall arrangement installations here.
+If you're interested in bringing my images into your home, office, or business, you can learn more about custom wall arrangement installations here, and contact me using the form below.

 Photo by Patrick Horay